 What are your hopes for the success of Waking Maya?

 Well, I hope people will enjoy it.
 I think of it as a fun ride into the heart of a few of the most intriguing spiritual or New Age beliefs out there, intended for readers who perhaps only experience this kind of subject matter in non-fiction books that can be very serious.
-Waking Maya is about what-ifs, possibilities, adventure, but above all, about getting lost in a story that’s meant to challenge while it’s being enjoyed.
+Waking Maya is about what-ifs, possibilities, adventure, but above all, it’s about getting lost in a story that’s meant to challenge while it’s being enjoyed.

 Learn more at WakingMaya.com.